yuanwang713/Data-ETL-Project/README.md

-## Just-Capital
+## Just-Capital Project
 This project is built to apply the Technology Intern, Fall 2016 in Just Capital.

-All works are orginal.
+It is Yuan Wang's original work.